emd55/hello-world/README.md

 # hello-world
-This is a repository I am using to learn how to use github
+Hello world; I am new to github and learning how to use it.
+I am a grad student and coding in R.
+Coffee = life